hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 *Read this in other languages: [English](ikev2-howto.md#configure-ikev2-vpn-clients), [简体中文](ikev2-howto-zh.md#配置-ikev2-vpn-客户端).*

 **Note:** If you specified the server's DNS name (instead of its IP address) in step 1 above, you must enter the DNS name in the **Server** and **Remote ID** fields.
-If you wish to generate certificates for additional VPN clients, refer to step 4 in the previous section.
+If you wish to generate certificates for additional VPN clients, just run the [helper script](#using-helper-scripts) again.
+Or you may refer to step 4 in the previous section.

 * [Windows 7, 8.x and 10](#windows-7-8x-and-10)
 * [OS X (macOS)](#os-x-macos)